Pratt & Whitney F100: PW-229

 The F100-PW-229 and its competitor, the General Electric F110-GE-129, were the result of the USAF seeking greater power for its tactical aircraft through the Improved Performance Engine (IPE) program in the 1980s.
-It was developed under company designation PW1128; in addition to greater thrust, the -229 incorporates the reliability and durability improvements of the -220 as well as an enhanced DEEC.
-Compared to earlier variants, the -229 has a higher turbine inlet temperature, higher airflow of 248 lb/sec, and lower bypass ratio.
+It incorporated many of the technologies developed from the company's PW1128 project, including the new fan and low-pressure turbine, a new higher airflow core design, and enhanced DEEC system.
+Compared to earlier variants, the -229 has a higher turbine inlet temperature, higher fan airflow of 248 lb/sec, and lower bypass ratio; in addition to greater thrust, the -229 has improved reliability and durability.
 The first engine was flown in 1989 and produced thrust of 17800 lbf (dry/intermediate thrust) and 29160 lbf with augmentation.
 The -229 powers late model F-16C/D Block 52s, F-16V Block 72s and F-15Es.
 Visually, the -229 can be distinguished from the -100/200/220 by its black composite external nozzle flaps, or "turkey feathers", when mounted rather than the metallic ones of the earlier variants.

 The F-15 ACTIVE showing its 3D axisymmetric thrust vectoring nozzles on its F100-PW-229s.

 A variant of the -229 fitted with a 3-dimensional axisymmetric thrust vectoring nozzle, referred by Pratt & Whitney as the Pitch/Yaw Balance Beam Nozzle (P/YBBN), was tested on the F-15 ACTIVE (Advanced Control Technology for Integrated Vehicles) in the 1990s.
 The nozzle could vector the exhaust up to 20 degrees from the axial line in any direction.

 In 2007, the F100-PW-229EEP (Engine Enhancement Package) began development to increase reliability and number of accumulated cycles between depot overhauls.
 This was done by applying technology from the F100-PW-232 (see below), which in turn incorporated technology and advancements from the F119 program for the F-22, as well as (for -229EEP) from the F135 program for the F-35; the -229EEP incorporates updated turbine materials, cooling management techniques, compressor aerodynamics, split cases (top and bottom) and updated DEEC software.
 Deliveries of the -229EEP began in 2009 and existing -229s can be upgraded to this configuration during scheduled depot maintenance.